warpcomdev/sentiment/etls/facebook/README.md

 page_impressions_by_story_type,Total impressions of posts published by a friend about your Page by type.
 (See possible types),day page_impressions_by_story_type_unique,The number of people who saw posts published by a friend about your Page by type.
-(See possible types),day page_impressions_frequency_distribution,The number of people your Page reached broken down by how many times people saw any content about your Page.,day page_impressions_nonviral*,"The number of times any content from your Page entered a person's screen.
+(See possible types),day page_impressions_frequency_distribution,The number of people your Page reached broken down by how many times people saw any content about your Page.,day page_impressions_nonviral,"The number of times any content from your Page entered a person's screen.
 This does not include content created about your Page with social information attached.
 Social information displays when a person's friend interacted with your Page, post or story.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_impressions_nonviral_unique*,"The number of people who had any content from your Page enter their screen.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_impressions_nonviral_unique,"The number of people who had any content from your Page enter their screen.
 This does not include content created about your Page with social information attached.
 As a form of organic distribution, social information displays when a person's friend interacted with your Page, post or story.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_impressions_organic*,"The number of times any content from your Page or about your Page entered a person's screen through unpaid distribution.
-This includes posts, stories, check-ins, social information from people who interact with your Page and more.",day page_impressions_organic_unique*,"The number of people who had any content from your Page or about your Page enter their screen through unpaid distribution.
-This includes posts, stories, check-ins, social information from people who interact with your Page and more.",day page_impressions_paid*,The number of times any content from your Page or about your Page entered a person's screen through paid distribution such as an ad.,day page_impressions_paid_unique*,The number of people who had any content from your Page or about your Page enter their screen through paid distribution such as an ad.,day page_impressions_unique*,"The number of people who had any content from your Page or about your Page enter their screen.
-This includes posts, stories, check-ins, ads, social information from people who interact with your Page and more.",day page_impressions_viral*,"The number of times any content from your Page or about your Page entered a person's screen with social information attached.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_impressions_organic,"The number of times any content from your Page or about your Page entered a person's screen through unpaid distribution.
+This includes posts, stories, check-ins, social information from people who interact with your Page and more.",day page_impressions_organic_unique,"The number of people who had any content from your Page or about your Page enter their screen through unpaid distribution.
+This includes posts, stories, check-ins, social information from people who interact with your Page and more.",day page_impressions_paid,The number of times any content from your Page or about your Page entered a person's screen through paid distribution such as an ad.,day page_impressions_paid_unique,The number of people who had any content from your Page or about your Page enter their screen through paid distribution such as an ad.,day page_impressions_unique,"The number of people who had any content from your Page or about your Page enter their screen.
+This includes posts, stories, check-ins, ads, social information from people who interact with your Page and more.",day page_impressions_viral,"The number of times any content from your Page or about your Page entered a person's screen with social information attached.
 Social information displays when a person's friend interacted with your Page, post or story.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_impressions_viral_frequency_distribution,"The number of people your Page reached from a story published by a friend, broken down by how many times people saw stories about your Page.",day page_impressions_viral_unique*,"The number of people who had any content from your Page or about your Page enter their screen through with social information attached.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_impressions_viral_frequency_distribution,"The number of people your Page reached from a story published by a friend, broken down by how many times people saw stories about your Page.",day page_impressions_viral_unique,"The number of people who had any content from your Page or about your Page enter their screen through with social information attached.
 As a form of organic distribution, social information displays when a person's friend interacted with your Page, post or story.
 This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_negative_feedback,"The number of times people took a negative action (e.g., un-liked or hid a post).",day page_negative_feedback_by_type,The number of times people took a negative action broken down by type.
 (See possible types),day page_negative_feedback_by_type_unique,The number of people who took a negative action broken down by type.
 (See possible types),day